forestgrape/coronavirus/transmission.md

 This section describes when particles are generated and how they spread within the respiratory tract and out of it.
 * Larger particles i.e. droplet are mostly spread at coughing and speaking.
 Coughing yields mostly particles from the upper respiratory tract.

-* ##### =Larsson=
-  Small particles from the lower respiratory tract (<1 micro meter) are generated from breathing alone and their generation does not require speaking or coughing.
+* Small particles from the lower respiratory tract (<1 micro meter) are generated from breathing alone and their generation does not require speaking or coughing.
 [Larsson et al](#larsson) identified the origins by analyzing the lipid composition of the particles.

-* ##### =Fabian=
-  [Fabian et al](#fabian) describes that the number of particles exhaled is very individual.
+* [Fabian et al](#fabian) describes that the number of particles exhaled is very individual.
 Differences greater than a factor of 500 were observed.
 Data indicate a  positive correlation with age.

-* ##### =Milton 2018=
-  [Milton et al](#milton-2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
+* [Milton et al](#milton-2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
 Coughing correlated with RNA shedding.
 However, without coughs, there are small infectious aerosols exhaled too.

 So Covid-19 can be spread with breathing alone especially since in the deep lungs there are many receptors for Sars-CoV-2.